Explore Industry Research

 When Stephanie Weiland, Senior Manager of FP&A, joined the Genoa team, she focused on creating a sustainable planning, budgeting and forecasting processes that could scale with its continued business growth.
 This focus on better processes and tools led her to the cloud-based Anaplan platform, which quickly replaced hundreds of spreadsheets and eliminated days of time-consuming activities.

 Stephanie Weiland: Today, we are 356 pharmacies.
-We also are the sixth-largest retail pharmacy chain within the United States.
-I started with the company with the objective of creating the FP&A department, creating those processes.
+We also are the sixth-largest retail pharmacy chain in the United States.
+I started with the company with the objective of creating the FP&A department and creating those processes.

 I went on this journey to figure out the best tool that will fit us, that will adapt with us, that will be flexible in this high-growth environment—but is also dynamic enough to move with all the changes in the healthcare industry that impact our business.

 We were creating the budget process and it was many, many spreadsheets for all of our locations.
 And to make a change to any of those things, those underlying assumptions, we’d have to break into every single file and make that change.